heathbar019/Writeups/2025-07-04-R3CTF/for_the_R3_pig_problem.md

 ![image](https://github.com/user-attachments/assets/638ca271-95d6-4fac-afd0-399003262cde)

 It may momentarily look like random numbers until you notice the beginning, "3.1415926...".
 Is that pi??
 Yes, it's pi.
 I thought maybe there were some extra numbers or hidden characters mixed in but I threw it in to a string comparing tool and it's really just plain old pi.
 About 500 numbers worth.
 And if you look closer you'll notice that it repeats 3 times.
-But that doesn't really matter because there isn't going to be a way to derive a flag from just these number values on their own, since the numbers of pi are already predetermined and in this case have not been altered in any way.
-It was time to search elsewhere...
+But that doesn't really matter because there isn't going to be a way to derive a flag from just these number values on their own, since the numbers of pi are already well established and in this case have not been altered in any way.
+It's time to search elsewhere...

 ![Untitled video - Made with Clipchamp](https://github.com/user-attachments/assets/974d7bc4-4850-4b9d-afd5-9766e7c88684)